wilsonsergio2500/invoicika/README.md

    dotnet restore
    ```

-4. **Database Setup (SQL Server)**:
+4. **Database Setup (PostgreSQL)**:

-   - Ensure SQL Server is installed and running.
+   - Ensure PostgreSQL is installed and running.
-   - Update the connection strings in `appsettings.json` to configure your SQL Server database.
+   - Update the connection strings in `appsettings.json` to configure your PostgreSQL database.

      Example:

      ```json
      "ConnectionStrings": {
-       "SqlServerConnection": "Your SQL Server connection string"
+       "DefaultConnection": "Your PostgreSQL Server connection string"
      }
      ```